jack-chen1688/cxl-test-tool/DCD-Inside-Out.md

 ### Qemu handles cxl-release-dynamic-capacity
 QEMU calls qmp_cxl_release_dynamic_capacity to releaes the extent.
 Based on the policy of "prescriptive",
 qmp_cxl_process_dynamic_capacity_prescriptive will be called with DC_EVENT_RELEASE_CAPACITY.
 Some sanity
 checks will be done for the extent specified.
-If passed, the extent list will be updated for the type 3
+If passed, A DC event record will be generated with type
-device.
-An event will be generated and an interrupt will be asserted to notify the host.
+DC_EVENT_RELEASE_CAPACITY.
+The event record also has the extent to be released.
+And an interrupt will be
+asserted to notify the host.

 ### Kernel processes the DCD event